tris203/precognition.nvim/CONTRIBUTING.md

 Please run StyLua before committing your code.
 Do not commit the StyLua executable to this repository.

+### Lint code

+This project uses [Luacheck](https://github.com/mpeterv/luacheck) for static analysis and linting of the code.

+### Continuous integration
+The CI system used by this repository will run the tests, check the code formatting with Stylua, and lint the code with Luacheck.
+These checks must pass before a pull request can be merged, so performing these tasks locally first before committing will avoid having to push fix up commits.

 ### Conventional commits for Commits and PR

+Please use the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/) when writing your commit messages.